 Our services include:

 - Conducting a pre-campaign study comprised of stakeholder interviews, focus groups, peer benchmarking, and community surveys, culminating in an assessment, positioning statement, and plan of action with recommended steps to be taken over the next 6-18 months.
-We view the campaign study as a critical period during which volunteer and executive leaders develop a deeper understanding of your commitment and responsibilities to both the organization and for fundraising.
+We view the campaign study as a critical period during which volunteer and executive leaders develop a deeper understanding of your commitment and responsibilities to both the organization and to fundraising.
 The resulting report, recommendations and planning framework provide a common point of departure for conducting a strategic, capital, building or endowment campaign.

-- We begin the study with the end in mind: to engage early on both stakeholders and potential supporters in what a successful campaign would look like, meeting not only the campaign fundraising goals but also strengthening your organization, board and annual operating support.
+- We begin the study with the end in mind: to engage both stakeholders and potential supporters early on in what a successful campaign would look like, meeting not only the campaign fundraising goals but also strengthening your organization, board and annual operating support.